 Russian Gulch State Park

 Named in honor of the Russian fur trappers who founded Fort Ross, Russian Gulch State Park is home to some of the most dramatic coastlines in Northern California.
-Take a day to visit this incredible park to explore the rugged coastline and the forests to the east.
+Take a day to visit this incredible park off the Pacific Coast Highway to explore the rugged coastline and the forests to the east.

 Start your Russian Gulch State Park adventure on the headlands and marvel at the famous Devil’s Punchbowl.
 Measuring 100 feet across and 60 feet deep, the flower and plant-lined blow hole blasts the surging tide into the sky at high tide.
 It’s a breathtaking sight!